 Tests show that when exposed to a sauna, the body will have an increase in insulin sensitivity.
 The reduction in insulin sensitivity substantially reduces blood sugar levels.
 As a result, sauna use is ideal for people living with diabetes.

 Regular use of a sauna is scientifically proven to raise the life expectancy of a person.
-Spending quality time in a sauna reduces the chances of heart-related disease.
+Spending quality time in it reduces the chances of heart-related disease.
 It also boosts one’s immune system, lowering the chance of catching any diseases.
+Regular use of it not only has an effect similar to sports training but also a positive long-term effect, for example, on the cardiovascular system.
+These effects may increase the lifespan of an individual.

 In order to recover, the body needs nutrients that are delivered to the damaged area in the blood.
 The heat produced during a sauna improves blood flow in the body, which increases the rate nutrients are provided and the number of nutrients that the injured area will receive.
 This, in turn, speeds up recovery time.

 Those who have asthma are bound to find relief when using a sauna.
 The airways will open when inside, allowing for more natural breathing.
-Heath therapy will also loosen phlegm in the throat.
+Heat therapy will also loosen phlegm in the throat.
+Heat is thought to reduce lung congestion and improve ventilation.

 After several years of testing in Finland, it was discovered that patients who were put on sauna treatment four to seven times per week were 66% less prone to dementia than those who did not.
 Research also showed that those who use a sauna regularly are less likely to suffer from Alzheimer’s.